 But Kiev isn’t only this cute capital.
 It has the edgy, alternative and quirky side too.
 You already know about street art, brutalism architecture or countless cafes and bars (some of them hidden in the gates or located in the garage).
 But there’s more!

 Besarabski Market, besides being a decent place to shop for the local produce, is also a meeting place for hipsters, dining in the local restaurants.
-Close to the fairy tale-alike St. Andrew’s church you will find the lane full of crazy sculptures, including clearly overdosed Alice in Wonderland.
+Close to the fairytale-like St. Andrew’s church you will find the lane full of crazy sculptures, including clearly overdosed Alice in Wonderland.

 Kiev is also home to the funky funicular that goes up from the Podil area (next to Poshtova Ploshcha metro station) to the St. Michael’s Monastery.
 It looks like from some futuristic movie and, even if it’s part of the public transport system, you’re encouraged to take pictures of it (such a nice change from so many of the post-Soviet countries)!